Violet

 Violet is wise, dignified, and tough.
 She has been accurately described as “spicy”, which I adore about her.
 As she was adjusting to her new surroundings, she wasn’t afraid to draw the line on what is acceptable to her and what is not.
 She charges if we get too close, not with the intention to do harm, it’s just a warning.
 The fire in her eyes tells us she hasn’t given up.
 As she gets stronger, she becomes more opinionated.
 She has our full permission to be as grumpy as she pleases.

 The Dowager Duchess has put on weight and is looking so good.
 The introduction of Rosa into her pen made a big difference.
 Rosa is completely blind and Violet immediately took to watching out for her - even though she thinks her friend is crazy to let humans love on her.
-Violet needs a good hoof trim but she's not the most willing participant to go in the chute.
-She gets quite upset about being moved.
-We are weighing it up and giving her more time to decompress and trust.
-We have all the time in the world for Violet.
-As long as she's happy, we're happy.
-And right now, she’s very happy.
+Violet needed a good hoof trim, but she was not the most willing participant to go in the chute.
+She became quite upset about being moved.
+We did finally trim those feet, but in her own time after she’d been able to decompress and gain some trust.

 Her next-door neighbor, Snow, gave birth to her foal, Frost, in August 2024.
-Violet and Rosa are absolutely enchanted with him.
-They have taken to spending all their free time over at their back fence babysitting Frosty and watching him grow up.
-They really should have some knitting needles and a ball of wool as they discuss the baby’s progress with Snow and Cheyenne and give old lady tips on how to raise a mustang colt.
-I think it's given a new lease on life to both of them and has certainly put a spring in their step.
+Violet and Rosa were absolutely enchanted with him.
+They took to spending all their free time at their back fence minding Frosty and watching him grow up.
+They looked like two little old ladies with knitting needles and a ball of wool discussing how to raise a mustang colt with Snow and Cheyenne.
+It gave a new purpose to their lives certainly put a spring in their step.

 #skydogviolet